rails/rails/guides/source/7_2_release_notes.md

 frameworks, or applications.
 If you or your team has developed a particular house style that brings you joy, you should cherish that.

-This collection of Rubocop styles is for those who haven't committed to any specific dialect already.
+This collection of RuboCop styles is for those who haven't committed to any specific dialect already.
 Who would just like to have a reasonable starting point, and who will benefit from some default rules to at least start a consistent approach to Ruby styling.